AGhost-7/docker-dev/README.md

 host file system.
 Ivy is extremely slow at resolving dependencies.
 There is only a `latest` tag for the scala image.
 - `ruby-dev`: Ubuntu Xenial image with rvm and ruby 2.3 pre-installed.
+- `c-dev': Ubuntu Bionic image for c development with cquery for completions.
 - `pg-dev`: Postgresql image with pgcli, a command line client with autocompletions and syntax highlighting.
 Tags correspond to the Postgresql
 version: